Creoles of color: Military

 After the United States made the Louisiana Purchase in 1803 and acquired the large territory west of the Mississippi, the Creoles of color in New Orleans volunteered their services and pledged their loyalty to their new country.
 They also took an oath of loyalty to William C. C. Claiborne, the Louisiana Territorial Governor appointed by President Thomas Jefferson.

 Months after the colony became part of the United States, Claiborne's administration was faced with a dilemma previously unknown in the U.S.; integration in the military by incorporating entire units of previously established "colored" militia.
-In a February 20, 1804 letter, Secretary of War Henry Dearborn wrote to Claiborne saying, "…it would be prudent not to increase the Corps, but to diminish, if it could be done without giving offense…" A decade later, the militia of color that remained volunteered to take up arms when the British began landing troops on American soil outside of New Orleans in December 1814.
+In a February 20, 1804, letter, Secretary of War Henry Dearborn wrote to Claiborne saying, "…it would be prudent not to increase the Corps, but to diminish, if it could be done without giving offense…" A decade later, the militia of color that remained volunteered to take up arms when the British began landing troops on American soil outside of New Orleans in December 1814.
 This was the commencement of the Battle of New Orleans.

-After the Louisiana Purchase, many Creoles of color lost their favorable social status, despite their service to the militia and their social status prior to the U.S. takeover.
-The territory and New Orleans became the destination of many migrants from the United States, as well as new immigrants.
-Migrants from the South imposed their caste system.
-In this new caste system, all people with African ancestry or visible African features were classified as black, and therefore categorized as second class citizens, regardless of their education, property ownership, or previous status in French society.
-Former free Creoles of Color were relegated to the ranks of emancipated slaves.

-A notable creole family was that of Andrea Dimitry.
-Dimitry was a Greek immigrant who married Marianne Céleste Dragon a woman of African and Greek ancestry around 1799.
-Their son creole author and educator Alexander Dimitry was the first person of color to represent the United States as Ambassador to Costa Rica and Nicaragua.
+A notable Creole family was that of Andrea Dimitry.
+Dimitry was a Greek immigrant who married Marianne Céleste Dragon, a woman of African and Greek ancestry, around 1799.
+Their son, Creole author and educator Alexander Dimitry, was the first person of color to represent the United States as Ambassador to Costa Rica and Nicaragua.
 He was also the first superintendent of schools in Louisiana.

-Andrea Dimitry's children were upper-class elite creole.
+Andrea Dimitry's children were upper-class elite Creole.
 They were mostly educated at Georgetown University.
 One of his daughters married into the English royal House of Stuart.
-Some of the creole children were prominent members of the Confederate Government during the American Civil War.
+Some Creoles served as prominent members of the Confederate Government during the American Civil War.